Sanglorian/orcus/Orcus Rulebook - current.md

 **Cold** creatures are particularly linked to cold energy.

 **Constructs** are made, not born.
 Some are programmed by their creators to follow a simple set of instructions, while others are imbued with sentience and capable of independent thought.
-Golems are the iconic constructs.

 **Demons** are chaotic evil creatures of wickedness that are native to the Lower Planes.
 Along with devils, they are classified as fiends.
 A few are the servants of deities, but many more labor under the leadership of demon princes.
 Evil priests and mages sometimes summon demons to the material world to do their bidding.

 **Devils** are evil creatures of wickedness that are native to the Lower Planes.
 Along with demons, they are classified as fiends.
 A few are the servants of deities, but many more labor under the leadership of archdevils.
 Evil priests and mages sometimes summon devils to the material world to do their bidding.

 **Dragons** are reptilian creatures of ancient origin and tremendous power.
-True dragons, including the good metallic dragons and the evil chromatic dragons, are highly intelligent and have innate magic.
+True dragons, including metallic dragons and chromatic dragons, are highly intelligent and have innate magic.
 Also in this category are creatures distantly related to true dragons, but less powerful, less intelligent, and less magical, such as wyverns and pseudodragons.

 **Earth** creatures are particularly linked to the element of earth.